APNIC-Labs/draft-kskroll-sentinel/README.md

    Just like Charlie and Dave, Ed cannot fetch the "invalid" record.
    This tells him that his resolvers are validating.
-When his (upgraded) resolver performs the KSK Sentinel check for "kskroll- sentinel-is-ta-02323", it does *not* have the (new, 02323) KSK in it's trust anchor store.
-This means check fails, and Ed's recursive
+When his

-Huston, et al.          Expires September 1, 2018               [Page 5]
+Huston, et al.          Expires September 6, 2018               [Page 5]

-Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel            March 2018

-   resolver converts the (valid) answer into a SERVFAIL error response.
+   (upgraded) resolver performs the KSK Sentinel check for "kskroll- sentinel-is-ta-02323", it does *not* have the (new, 02323) KSK in it's trust anchor store.
+This means check fails, and Ed's recursive resolver converts the (valid) answer into a SERVFAIL error response.
    It performs the same check for kskroll-sentinel-not-ta- 02323.example.com; as it does not have the 02323 KSK, it is true that